PostalPortal/PostalPoint_Plugins/README.md

 PostalPoint provides a UI for user-configurable plugin settings.
 See `exports.config` in examples/basic-demo/plugin.js for details.

 Settings are typically very short strings.
 Do not store data in settings.
+For data storage, see **Storing Data**.
 Non-string settings values are transparently converted to/from JSON objects.

-Use a unique prefix for your plugin to prevent key name conflicts.
+Use a unique key name prefix for your plugin to prevent key name conflicts.
+Reverse domain style is recommended (i.e. `"com.example.pluginname.keyname"`).

 `global.apis.settings.`: